 There are no Lutheran children’s books in their own languages.

 No Lutheran Bible storybooks for children have been translated and published in Southeast Asia.
 Even if there were, a child’s book would be an unaffordable luxury for many families.

-LHF is helping to change this situation by translating and publishing A Child’s Garden of Bible Stories into Thai, Khmer (spoken in Cambodia) and Bahasa Indonesia.
-Families who are unable to afford a small charge for the book will receive it for free.
+LHF is helping to change this situation by translating and publishing A Child’s Garden of Bible Stories into Thai, Khmer (spoken in Cambodia) Lao, Vietnamese, Burmese, Chinese and Bahasa Indonesia.
+The books are given free of charge to the families and churches that need them.

 Amazingly, it costs less than $5 per copy to publish a hardcover version of A Child’s Garden of Bible Stories in Southeast Asia.
 Just imagine what your mission offerings of $50, $200, or even $1,000 could accomplish for these new Lutheran families!

-Click here to request "Telling the Next Generation" classroom resource materials
+Request your “Telling the Next Generation” classroom resource kit today!

 Help your students understand the Southeast Asian culture and get excited about their mission by sharing LHF’s free “Telling the Next Generation” resource kit.
 Each kit includes a short DVD about the project, a colorful bulletin board display, a take-home flyer for parents and activities for your classroom (Southeast Asian games, crafts and snack ideas).
 To order your kit, email or call the LHF office at (800)554-0723.